-CB8 supports full funding for all fire and emergency medical services in our district and citywide.
-CB8 is particularly concerned about the loss of fire marshals in recent years, and we have requested the restoration of funding for these personnel.
+CB8M supports full funding for all fire and emergency medical services in our district and citywide.
+CB8M is particularly concerned about the loss of fire marshals in recent years, and we have requested the restoration of funding for these personnel.

-Community District Needs Related to Emergency Services
+Needs for Emergency Services

-CB8 supports the maintenance of emergency response capacity.
+CB8M supports the maintenance of emergency response capacity.
 The Board supports provision of ambulances with a mobile stroke treatment units.